Recommended Reading: Stories from the East

-Lately, I’ve been reading books by Asian authors on the back of the Singapore Writer’s Festival and the George Town Literary Festival in late 2019.
-There is so much budding talent from this part of the world, and it is refreshing to read histories and stories told from a non-European perspective.
+Lately, I’ve been reading books by Asian authors following the Singapore Writer’s Festival and the George Town Literary Festival.
+There is so much budding talent from this part of the world.
+It is also refreshing to read histories and stories told from a non-European perspective.
 Here are some of my top reading picks.

 Miss Burma (2017) by Charmaine Tan is a sad love story set during a period of extreme turbulence and upheaval in Burma.
-The outbreak of WW2 and Japanese occupation, followed by the rise of fervent nationalism and violent civil warm form the backdrop.
-The main characters are Benny, a Jew with Indian origins, and Khin, who is part of a long-persecuted ethnic minority group, the Karen.
+The outbreak of WW2 and Japanese occupation, followed by the rise of nationalism and civil war, form the backdrop.
+The main characters are Benny, a Jewish Indian, and Khin, part of the long-persecuted ethnic minority group, the Karen.

 Miss Burma is brutal, honest and beautiful in its vivid descriptions of the humid countryside and retelling of historic events.
-You will feel you are also there, living each painful moment and experiencing every small triumphant, together with the battered characters.
-The book is inspired by Charmaine Tan’s grandmother and provides a very intimate and personal retelling of a unique period of history in South East Asia that has been little reported on in the rest of the world.
+You will feel you are living each painful moment and experiencing every small triumphant together with the battered characters.
+The book is inspired by Charmaine Tan’s grandmother.
+It provides an intimate retelling of a time in South East Asian history that has been little reported on in global media.

-The title, Miss Burma, refers to Tan’s mother who was crowned Miss Burma in 1956 and appears in the image above.
-This is the type of gripping book that is difficult to put down until you have reached the very last page!
+The title, Miss Burma, refers to Tan’s mother who was crowned Miss Burma in 1956.
+This gripping book is difficult to put down until you have reached the very last page!

 The Paper Menagerie and Other Stories

 The Paper Menagerie and Other Stories (2016) by Kevin Liu is a collection of short stories that examine human values, and how our values are shaped by our cultural upbringing.
 In some stories, Liu questions how human consciousness will evolve in the future.
-The stories are told from a definitely Asian point of view, with Chinese as well as Japanese protagonists, and there is a strong futuristic element.
+The stories are told from a definitely Asian point of view.
+The protagonists are Chinese and Japanese, and there is a strong futuristic element.

 I found this collection deeply thought-provoking and philosophical, but there is also an element of the whimsical.
 For instance, the title story, ‘The Paper Menagerie,’ tells of an ungrateful little brat who is mean to his mother.
 His mother escaped the cultural revolution in China to emigrate to America and loves her son dearly.
-Yet he cannot get over the fact that she speaks English with an accent, and just wants to fit in with his American friends.
+Yet he cannot get over the fact that she speaks English with an accent.
+He just wants to fit in with his American friends.
 The mother tries to build a bridge through the Chinese art of paper folding.
 Her folded animals are special, and they come to life!
-I won’t ruin the ending but this particular story was so touching yet cruel, it left a deep impression on me.
+I won’t ruin the ending but this particular story left a deep impression on me.

-Likewise, the ultimate story in the collection, ‘The Man Who Ended History: A Documentary’ recounts the tragedy of Unit 731, a real-life Japanese labour camp during WW2 located in the northern Chinese province of Heilongjiang.
-A special time machine has been invented that allows historians to go back and witness past events in order to remove bias from history, ascertain the truth and justly persecute war criminals.
+Likewise, the ultimate story in the collection, ‘The Man Who Ended History: A Documentary’ recounts the tragedy of Unit 731.
+This was a real-life Japanese labour camp during WW2 located in the northern Chinese province of Heilongjiang.
+In the story, a special time machine is invented that allows historians to go back and witness past events.
+The goal is to remove bias from history, ascertain the truth, and justly persecute war criminals.
 Unfortunately, using the time machine creates more problems than it solves.

 The Heartsick Diaspora and Other Stories

 The Heartsick Diaspora and Other Stories (2020) by Elaine Chiew is a collection of stories that explore what it means to be Asian when you live abroad.
 Many of the stories are set in the United States or the U.K. and are told from a Malaysian or Singaporean perspective.
 It is no wonder because the author herself knows exactly what it means to be part of the diaspora!
 I had the pleasure of meeting Chiew in person.
 She grew up in Malaysia, studied in the U.S. and worked as a securities lawyer in both the U.S. and the U.K. for many years, before becoming a writer and settling down in Singapore – wow, that is a mouthful!
 However, you do not need to be Asian to relate to her tales.
-Anyone who has ever worked abroad, struggled with their identity, felt a longing for home, or who possesses a sense of curiosity will enjoy her collection.
+Anyone who has ever lived abroad, struggled with their identity, or felt a longing for home will enjoy her collection.

 Chiew has a talent for creating interesting and dynamic characters that come to life in a matter of sentences.
 It is hard for me to pick my favourite story in the collection.
 I’m a sucker for sob-stories, so I’ll probably go with the final tale called, ‘Mapping Three Lives Through a Red Rooster Chamber Pot’.
 Chiew spins a multi-generational yarn starting from the point of view of Min Fong, a samsui woman in 1930s Singapore.
 While I had seen colourful photos of samsui woman in various souvenir shops in China Town before (they are memorable due to a red headscarf they wear), I never really appreciated their history or plight.
 Many of them came from rural China and worked as hard-labourers in Singapore.
 The tale was a real eye-opener for me.

 I would also like to call out Chiew’s wonderful descriptions of Asian food.
-Food is something so important and binding in the Chinese culture, and her evocative descriptions of regular fare throughout all her stories add another dimension – even when the food is not that appetising!
-These lines from ‘The Coffin Maker’, which is set during the war, are magnificent: ‘he slurped the noodles in gulps, his distress dripping into the soup.
+Food is an important and binding element of Chinese culture.
+Her evocative descriptions of regular fare throughout all the stories add a vivid dimension.
+She even describes when the food is not that appetising!
+These lines from ‘The Coffin Maker’ are magnificent: ‘he slurped the noodles in gulps, his distress dripping into the soup.
 The noodles were hard and chewy, the broth bland and thin.
-Still, it was the most delicious thing he’d eaten in year.’
+Still, it was the most delicious thing he’d eaten in a year.’

 Ministry of Moral Panic Stories

-Koe has a special way of delivering life-lesson from everyday events, in a style very much akin to Chekov and not so morally guided as Wilde.
-Her characters come from all walks of life and are heartfelt, three-dimensional and real – you have to appreciate Koe for her powers of observation and empathy, as she puts herself in other’s shoes.
+Koe has a special way of finding life-lessons in everyday events.
+She delivers these philosophies in a style much akin to Chekov and not so morally guided as Wilde.
+Her characters come from all walks of life and are heartfelt, three-dimensional and real.
+You have to appreciate Koe for her powers of observation and empathy, as she puts herself in other’s shoes.